 “I used to pride myself on being unbiased.”
 The words were spoken slowly in the smoothest accent she had ever heard.
 “Until that afternoon in the music room, when I heard you delivering the most confident rendition of the Moonlight Sonata.
 Unlike any other sixteen-year-old I’d ever met.”

 Lifting her eyes, Amelia risked a glance at the man in front of her.
 The signs of middle-age were subtle.
-Greying sideburns, a few creases on the forehead, pronounced laugh lines.
+Greying sideburns, a few creases on the forehead.
 But those eyes were unchanged, even with the crow’s feet at the corners.
 They were the deepest shade of earth, mimicking precious stones of onyx in the soft light of the café.
 She had never seen such dark eyes with so much light in them, at once wise and ungodly, commanding respect and promising consequences if defied.

-Music maestro Daniel McGraw was often called the present-day Mozart, someone with the soul of a poet and eyes of a devil.
+Music maestro Daniel McGraw was often called the present-day Mozart, with the soul of a poet and eyes of a devil.
 It was an exaggeration by no means.

 “You shouldn’t be here,” she said quietly, her gaze lowering into the coffee that had gone cold.

 “I’m the head of piano here, Ms Cavenham, and I can be where I want to,” he rejoindered.
 “Why are you hiding here?”

 “I’m only waiting for the rain to recede.”

 “You’re not.
 You missed your chamber music class yesterday and also didn’t turn up for the Analysis and Aural class with me today.”
 Broad shoulders leaned forward on the table.
 “I was notified by Mr Martin that you’re planning to drop out.
 Is it true?”

 She filled her chest with air.
 “Mr Martin wouldn’t lie, would he?”